rafaelurrutiasilva/Harbor_Grafana_Prometheus_on_Docker/README.md

 In my case I needed to create the folder `/etc/docker/` and the also the file `/etc/docker/daemon.json`.
 ```
 {
-  "metrics-addr": "127.0.0.1:9323",
-   "experimental" : true
+  "experimental" : true,
+  "metrics-addr" : "192.168.157.131:9323"
 }
 ```
-Restart the Docker deamon `systemctl restart docker` and test if you can see any metrics `curl localhost:9323/metrics`.
+Restart the Docker deamon `systemctl restart docker` and test if you can see any metrics `curl 192.168.157.131:9323/metrics`.
+> [!important]
+Notice how we're using the IP address of the Docker Host here.

 ## Grafana on Docker
 ### Basic Configuration